Home » Halloween Recipes » Graveyard Brownies | Spooky Halloween Dessert!

 Stick your full moon into the brownie behind the tombstone (so that the tombstone hides most of the toothpick).

-Using your crushed Oreo cookies, sprinkle some graveyard dirt in front of the cookie tombstone, for a fresh grave effect.
+Using your crushed Oreo cookies, sprinkle some graveyard dirt in front of the cookie tombstone, for a fresh dirt effect.

 Assembling the Brownies with the graveyard decorations